 3. Disguised Mummers, Latvia

-Mummers (or street actors) disguise themselves as animals or macabre characters in Latvia.
-They then go from house to house to drive away the evil spirits with music and traditional songs.
-In return, families offer them food and drink.
-The mummers are expected to stay disguised, and in addition to the masks, they hide their voices to avoid being recognised.
+Mummers (or street actors, can also be friends and family) who disguise themselves as animals or macabre characters in Latvia.
+They then go from house to house within their community during the twelve days of Christmas to drive away the evil spirits with music and traditional songs.
+They even give a variety of informal performances that may include dance, jokes, or recitations.
+In return, families offer Christmas traditions food and drinks.
+The mummers are expected to stay disguised, and in addition to the masks, they hide their voices to avoid being recognized.
+Once the mummers are identified, they remove their disguises and spend some social time with the hosts eating the food offered to them.
+Then they travel as a group to the next home to continue the process.

 4. La Befana, Italy